Lab Safety Guide - Chapter 10 - Accident Reporting

 In the event the worker is seriously injured or killed and cannot report the accident, the supervisor with knowledge of the accident is still responsible for completion of the reports.

 Effective November 1, 1990, the procedures for receiving medical care for work-related injuries were changed.
-ALL EMPLOYEES IN THE LAS CRUCES AREA NEEDING NON-EMERGENCY CARE DURING NORMAL WORKING HOURS WILL UTILIZE EMPLOYEE HEALTH SERVICES LOCATED IN THE GENESIS CENTER (map).
+ALL EMPLOYEES IN THE LAS CRUCES AREA NEEDING NON-EMERGENCY CARE DURING NORMAL WORKING HOURS WILL UTILIZE CAMPUS HEALTH SERVICES IN THE CAMPUS HEALTH CENTER, on Breland Drive (map).
 The physician may refer to other medical providers if appropriate.
 Medical providers may not refer employees to other providers without prior approval of employee health services

 Emergencies and work-related injuries occurring after hours or on weekends will be treated by the nearest emergency room.
 On the next working day, call Employee Health Services at 646-6600 for instructions.